amitxv/PC-Tuning/docs/post-install.md

 ## Configure Services and Drivers

-The service list configuration is not intended for Wi-Fi and webcam functionality.
 I am not responsible if anything goes wrong or you BSOD.
 The idea is to disable services while gaming and use default services for everything else.
 Feel free to customize the lists by editing ``C:\bin\bare-services.ini`` in a text editor.
+There are several comments in the config file you can read to check if you need a given service.
+As an example, a user with Ethernet does not need the Wi-Fi services enabled.

 - On 1607 and 1703, delete the ``ErrorControl`` registry key in ``HKLM\SYSTEM\CurrentControlSet\Services\Schedule`` to prevent an unresponsive explorer shell after disabling the task scheduler service